61 Of The Best French Riviera Books you Have to Read

 The Riviera Set: From Queen Victoria to Princess Grace Lita-Rose Betcherman

 ”Betcherman’s rich account will delight tourists and armchair travelers alike.”
-As the title reveals, it is focused on riviera, and in particlar people who lived there.
+As the title reveals, it is focused on riviera, and in particular people who lived there.

 Courts of Love, Castles of Hate: Troubadours & Trobairitz in Southern France 1071-1321 Aubrey Burl

-This is a French Riviera book about a troubadour which combines the ideals of knighthood with the inspiration of the poet and musician.
-At the time it was released, it caused a cultural explosion which had a big influence on the Western art and civilization and its course.
+This is a French Riviera book about a troubadour that combines the ideals of knighthood with the inspiration of the poet and musician.
+At the time it was released, it caused a cultural explosion that had a big influence on Western art and civilization and its course.

 The history stretches far back to the year when the first troubadour was born, in 1071.
 It takes place in the south of France and its distinctive French culture.